AmberNi2001/NLP-Sentiment-Analysis-Sephora-Product-Reviews/README.md

 #### K-means clustering

 Perform K-means clustering to group the reviews into different clusters based on the similarity of the words used in the reviews.
 Choose the optimal K using Elbow Method.
+Without labels guiding the clustering, K-means cannot differentiate sentiment effectively if the features are not well-separated and the languages are sometimes vague and not straightforward.
+It doesn’t have the context of class labels to guide the separation, leading to unsatisfied cluster quality.

 #### Topic Modeling (Latent Dirichlet Allocation)